crs4/most-report/client/docs/source/android_docs/api/it/crs4/most/ehrlib/WidgetProvider.rst

    :param jsonOntology: - the json ontology (it includes a textual description of each item of the archetype)
    :param jsonInstances: - the initial json structure of the archetype (optionally including initial values)
    :param jsonLayoutSchema: (optional, it can be null) the layout schema containing informations about visual rendering (sections, custom widgets, priorities..)
+   :param jsonExclude: (optional, it can be null) the list of archetype items (i.e their id , like "at0004") to exclude from the viewer
    :param language: - the language code used by the ontology
    :throws InvalidDatatypeException:
    :throws JSONException: the JSON exception